simonslavik/PortfolioProject-PlayWright1/BEST_PRACTICES.md

    - Send test results to Slack channel

 8. **Database Validation**

    - Verify test data in database after operations

 ---

-## 📝 Best Practices Summary
+Best Practices Summary

-### ✅ DO
+### DO

-- ✅ Log at every important step
+- Log at every important step
-- ✅ Use descriptive log messages
+- Use descriptive log messages
-- ✅ Log before and after critical actions
+- Log before and after critical actions
-- ✅ Capture errors with context
+- Capture errors with context
-- ✅ Use log levels appropriately
+- Use log levels appropriately
-- ✅ Keep logs organized by timestamp
+- Keep logs organized by timestamp
-- ✅ Include test data in logs (non-sensitive)
+- Include test data in logs (non-sensitive)
-- ✅ Use fixtures for common setup
+- Use fixtures for common setup

-### ❌ DON'T
+### DON'T

-- ❌ Log sensitive data (passwords, tokens)
+- Log sensitive data (passwords, tokens)
-- ❌ Use console.log directly (use Logger)
+- Use console.log directly (use Logger)
-- ❌ Log everything indiscriminately
+- Log everything indiscriminately
-- ❌ Ignore errors in logging code
+- Ignore errors in logging code
-- ❌ Keep logs in git repository
+- Keep logs in git repository
+- Use hardcoded values (use config)
-- ❌ Use hardcoded values (use config)
+- Use hardcoded values (use config)
 - ❌ Catch and ignore errors silently

 ---